Porto bucket list

 Foz do Douro is the area where the river Douro joins the Atlantic ocean.

-It is an affluent part of the city, little further away from Porto city center, and a fantastic place to take a stroll along the promenade, enjoy the beaches and see the Farol de Felgueiras (a lighthouse from the 19th century at the end of a pier providing fantastic view of the city).
+It is an affluent part of the city, a little further away from Porto city center, and a fantastic place to take a stroll along the promenade, enjoy the beaches and see the Farol de Felgueiras (a lighthouse from the 19th century at the end of a pier providing a fantastic view of the city).